neithernut/dr.w.falls/doc/Gameplay.md

 At the beginning of a round, a number of viruses are distributed randomly on the field.
 The distribution and colour of the individual viruses will be identical for all players.
 Viruses will only be distributed among the 12 lower rows of the field.
+Furthermore, viruses are never placed in configurations of four or more viruses in a horizontal or vertical row.

 A field will also be prepared for paused players.

 ## Falling capsule